 Some advanced warning signs of heroin use include burnt or missing spoons, syringes, missing belts or shoelaces, and more.

 Along with these problems that can all present themselves, you can also look for markings on the arm that are present after a user injects themselves with the drug.
 These smaller dark dots are referred to as track marks.
+Not to mention the many long-term effects of heroin that can be deadly.

 While these can all help you identify a problem if you believe that your loved one is using heroin, it is also vital that you are able to identify a heroin overdose when you see one so you know how to respond properly.